LimeChain/goscale/README.md

-# Implementation of SCALE codec in Go with minimal reflection dependency
+# Implementation of SCALE codec in Go compatible with a Tinygo based toolchain

 The SCALE types in Go are represented by a set of custom-defined types that implement the `Encode` method.
 There is also a `Decode` function for each type and the type to which data should be decoded is inferred by the context (not self-contained in the encoded data).